So you’re thinking of moving to Edinburgh?

 Summer in Edinburgh is lovely; the daylight hours are incredibly long (be prepared for up to 20 hours of light at the peak of summer!).
 The temperature in summer tends to average at around 15-20 degrees.

-Spring is my favourite season in Scotland; Cherry blossoms are in bloom for a few weeks during May, the daylight hours are extending, and there is (usually) less rain.
+Spring is my favourite season in Scotland; Cherry blossoms are in bloom for a few weeks during May, the daylight hours are extended, and there is (usually) less rain.